stevencombs/retrocombs.github.io/_posts/2014-12-31-mac-users-guide-to-chromebook.md

 This blog post will not be a review of this particular Chromebook.
 That may come later.
 What this post provides is a look at Chrome OS from a Mac user's perspective.
 It will contain my observations as well as some tips and tricks to make the transition a bit easier for Mac users considering a purchase.

+{**UPDATE:** Thanks to the folks in the [Google+ Chromebook Community!](https://plus.google.com/communities/105678482604512626671).
+Several of them helped me work out some technical issues and shared some new tips.
+Due to their input, I plan update this guide with new items.
+I'll be sure to note those.}

 In my post, I will cover the following high-level features:

 #TOC